point-4ward/Home-Assistant/extras/github_resources/readme_files/configuration.md

 All your homeassistant files are contained within your `/path/to/.homeassistant/` directory.
 Inside this directory are some files that can't be moved such as `secrets.yaml` , `known_devices.yaml` and (most importantly) `configuration.yaml` .

-There are various ways to split the configuration.yaml in to smaller chunks with !include statements, this is detailed here **TODO - link to splitting configuration**
+There are various ways to split the configuration.yaml in to smaller chunks with !include statements, this is detailed here > https://home-assistant.io/docs/configuration/splitting_configuration/

-I've chosen to split the configuration in to packages (detailed here **TODO - link to packages docs**), and create devices or utilities by grouping components and sensors together.
+I've chosen to split the configuration in to packages (detailed here > https://home-assistant.io/docs/configuration/packages/ ), and create devices or utilities by grouping components and sensors together.
 These are placed in a folder called `packages/` .

 I then have an `extras/` folder that contains my bash scripts and github resources (including a redacted version of my `secrets.yaml` ).
 I also have a `private/` folder that contains things relevant to my installation but I don't want to upload to github as they contain sensitive information and sanitised versions will be of no use to anyone.